Plant Species Recognition with Optimized 3D Polynomial Neural Networks and Variably Overlapping Time-Coherent Sliding Window: Theoretical Framework

-The positivity of $\alpha$ is verified when $h\geq \dfrac{H}{\sqrt{M}}$. \end{proof} When extracting the windows from an image, we should limit the overlap $\alpha$ to not reach its extremum in order to obtain consistent windows.
+\end{proposition} Refer to Appendix A for proof.
+When extracting the windows from an image, we should limit the overlap $\alpha$ to not reach its extremum in order to obtain consistent windows.
 Therefore, we impose on $\alpha$ two limits $\alpha_{min}$ and $\alpha_{max}$ such that $0\leq\alpha_{min}\leq\alpha\leq\alpha_{max}<1$.
 Given $H_{max}$, the height of the biggest image in the dataset and $H_{min}$, the height of the smallest image in the dataset, we can formulate a condition on $h$. \begin{proposition} The height $h$ of the sliding window has to verify the following condition: